-In John chapter 11, Jesus is going to ask and answer this question, “If God really loves me and you ask for help, how could he let something go from bad to worse?”
+John chapter 11, Jesus is going to ask and answer this question that we posed: If God really loves me and you ask for help, how could He let something go from bad to worse?

 A problem is brought to Jesus in verses 1-3 of John 11.
-Now, a man named Lazarus was sick.
+“Now, a man named Lazarus was sick.
 He was from Bethany, the village of Mary and her sister Martha.
 This Mary, whose brother Lazarus now lay sick, was the same one who poured perfume on the Lord and wiped his feet with her hair.
-So the sister sent word to Jesus, Lord, the one you love is sick.
+So, the sister sent word to Jesus, Lord, the one you love is sick.”

-Hey Jesus, you’ve hung out at our house.
-We know you.
-We love you.
-We’ve worshipped you.
-They have a problem so they bring it to Jesus.
-Our brother is sick, the one that you love.
+And so, “Hey Jesus, You’ve hung out at our house.
+We know You.
+We love You.
+We’ve worshipped You.
+We have a problem,” so they bring it to Jesus.
+“Our brother is sick, the one that You love.”

-Jesus in verses 4-6 responds to the problem.
-When Jesus heard this he said, “This sickness will not end in death.
-No, it is for God’s glory so that God’s son may be glorified through it.”
+Jesus, in verses 4-6, responds to the problem.
+“When Jesus heard this He said, ‘This sickness will not end in death.
+No, it is for God’s glory so that God’s Son may be glorified.’”

-Circle that next word “so” or in some of your translations, it’ll say “yet.”
+And then, circle that next word “so” or in some of your translations, it’ll say “yet.”
 There’s a contrast.
-So, when he heard that Lazarus was sick he stayed where he was two more days.
+“So, when He heard that Lazarus was sick He stayed where He was two more days.”

-Now, I don’t know about you but when I get on the phone and I’ve got a critical situation and I call a close friend and I say, “You said if I ever, ever really, really need you to just pick up the phone and you’ll be there.”
-I call them and their response is “I’m not coming.”
+Now, I don’t know about you but when I get on the phone and I’ve got a critical situation and I call a close friend and I say, “You know what?
+You said if I ever, ever really, really need you, you pick up the phone and I’ll be there for you.”
+And I call them and I say, “Hey, I really, really need you.”
+And their response is: “Great.
+I’m not coming.”

-Then he said to his disciples, let us go back to Judea.
+“Then He said to his disciples, let us go back to Judea.”
 So, we’re going to go on a trip together, Jesus and all the disciples.

-But, Rabbi, they said, a short while ago, the Jews tried to stone you.
-And yet, you’re going to go back there?
+“But, Rabbi, they said, a short while ago, the Jews tried to stone you.
+And yet, you’re going to go back there?”

 In other words, wait, Jesus.
 Wait, wait, wait just a second.
 We like following you.
 You’re feeding the poor and a lot of great things are happening.
 You’re an amazing teacher, but the last time we were there, they tried to kill you.